katydecorah/katydecorah.github.io/code/_posts/2014-12-19-snowflaker.md

 ## Building it out

 With Haml, I spit out 3 `div` tags to act as the snowflake's `.spindles`.
-I paired the Haml loop with a Sass loop to criss cross the spindles dynamically.
+I paired the Haml loop with a Sass loop to crisscross the spindles dynamically.

 {% include img.html src='2014-12-19-snowflaker-0.jpg' alt='3 spindles' class='img-half' %}

-I created `$w` to manage the width of each spindle and sized the height at 1em.
-I always like to have at least one dimension at 1em, because I'll drop a `font-size` on that element or its parent to allow the project to scale on 1em.
+I created `$w` to manage the width of each spindle and sized the height at `1em`.
+I always like to have at least one dimension at `1em`, because I'll drop a `font-size` on that element or its parent to allow the project to scale on `1em`.

 Next, I used `box-shadow` on the `:before` and `:after` to build the snowflake patterns off the spindles.
 This took some time to get just right because I had to think of each spindle.
 Each spindle is part of the pattern pie.
 Eventually, I got the `:before` to look like this thanks to `box-shadow`: